vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 experience, has what I'd call a software innovation mindset.
 I never experienced this mindset at an academic institution unless I was collaborating on an open source project unrelated to an academic group directly.
-When I made software for labs, the general goal was more to "make it work!" and the there wasn't a team of people thinking hard about innovation of the software itself.
+When I made software for labs, the general goal was more to "make it work!" and there wasn't a team of people thinking hard about innovation of the software itself.
 Mind you, there is indeeed a mindset of innovation for the scientific research at academic institutions, but less so the software.
 And perhaps my experience would have been different if I were an RSE rooted in a